Market Whales and Their Recent Bets on AXP Options

 This isn't normal.

-Taking into account the Volume and Open Interest on these contracts, it appears that whales have been targeting a price range from $180.0 to $260.0 for American Express over the last 3 months.
+Analyzing the Volume and Open Interest in these contracts, it seems that the big players have been eyeing a price window from $232.5 to $260.0 for American Express during the past quarter.

 |Symbol